wkkxixi/MEIT/README.md

 The `rtrace` command is powered by the latest neuron tracing algorithm Rivulet2 (Preprint hosted on BioArxiv):

-Siqi Liu, Donghao Zhang, Yang Song, Hanchuan Peng, Weidong Cai, "Automated 3D Neuron Tracing with Precise Branch Erasing and Confidence Controlled Back-Tracking", bioRxiv 109892; doi: https://doi.org/10.1101/109892
+Siqi Liu, Donghao Zhang, Yang Song, Hanchuan Peng, Weidong Cai, "Automated 3D Neuron Tracing with Precise Branch Erasing and Confidence Controlled Back-Tracking", IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2018.2833420

 The predecessor Rivulet1 was published on Neuroinformatics: